 Celeste Gaiera’s love for dance began as a young child in New Zealand where she grew up and trained in many different styles of dance.
-After arriving in the United States, she joined a full-time ballet training program in Portland, Oregon.
-She then moved to San Francisco to train at Marin Dance Theater, under the direction of Margaret Swarthout and Lynn Cox.
-Celeste was selected to join Pittsburgh Ballet Theater’s Graduate Program on scholarship, where she enjoyed many opportunities to perform with the company.
-She then joined Texas Ballet Theater as a company member under Ben Stevenson, O.B.E., for four years, performing a variety of both classical and contemporary ballets during her four years there.
+After arriving in the United States, she joined a pre-professional ballet training program in Oregon, after which she moved to San Francisco to further her dance training.
+She then was selected to join Pittsburgh Ballet Theater’s Graduate Program on scholarship, where she enjoyed many opportunities performing with the company.
+She joined Texas Ballet Theater as a company member in 2017, under Ben Stevenson, O.B.E., performing a variety of both classical and contemporary ballets during her four years there.
 Celeste attended Nederlands Dans Theater in 2016, where she performed works by Paul Lightfoot, Sol León, Mengahn Lou, and Crystal Pite.
 Celeste was selected to attend the National Choreographers Initiative in 2022.
-Celeste is thrilled to be back for her second season in the professional company.
+Celeste is thrilled to be back for her third season with Richmond Ballet.

 Dance Education & Training